 This course builds on NURSG 643L and continues to investigate musculoskeletal healthcare services within the context of evolving standards for evidence-based practice.
 In this course the learner is immersed in a variety of clinical settings and given the opportunity to apply these evolving standards in the provision of musculoskeletal healthcare services.
-This course is taken in conjunction with NURSG 642 and NURSG 642L and covers stable and chronic musculoskeletal conditions across the lifespan.
-Musculoskeletal treatment and collaborative care are emphasized.
-Prerequisites: NURSG 641L, NURSG 641L, NURSG 643L
+This

-NURSG 649/649L ADVANCED HEALTH ASSESSMENT-NURSE ANESTHESIA
+ADVANCED HEALTH ASSESSMENT- NURSE ANESTHESIA